inher/inher.github.io/_posts/2024-06-23-herpetology-course-announcement-2024.md

 ### Key Information ###
 + Course begins on 8<sup>th</sup> July 2024 and ends on 19<sup>th</sup> July 2024.
 + Talks will be held every weekday (Monday-Friday) in the evening between 6:30pm-8:30pm.
 Also on Sundays in the morning.
 + The location for all talks is the Bharatiya Vichar Sahitya (Bha Vi Sa) Hall in the Maharashtra Education Society Head Office, Limayewadi, Sadashiv Peth, Pune.
+Near the Tilak Road branch of Cosmos Bank.
+A short walk from the Chh.
+Sambhaji Bridge (Lakdi pool).
 + One field trips will be in the morning of Sunday 13th July.
 + An additional field trip is planned at a later convenient date.
 This trip is optional and the cost will be communicated separately.
 + Medium of instruction is English.